eevlogiev/flask-project/README.md

 * **NGINX Servers:** Two NGINX server pods are deployed to host the Flask application.
 * **NGINX Ingress Controller:** Responsible for handling incoming HTTP requests, redirecting them to HTTPS, and routing requests to the appropriate ClusterIP service based on the URL path.
-* **LoadBalancer Service:** Creates classic AWS Loadbalancer, vital part of the NGINX controller
+* **LoadBalancer Service:** Creates classic AWS Loadbalancer, vital part of the NGINX controller.
 * **ClusterIP Service:** Exposes port 80 and forwards incoming connections to the respective pods located in specific namespaces based on the `Environment` variable.
 * **External-DNS Addon:** Creates a DNS A record in Route 53 based on the `Environment` variable: <`Environment`>.<your-domain.name>
 * **Certificate Manager:** Manages the creation and installation of SSL certificates via the third-party SSL Provider [Let's Encrypt](https://letsencrypt.org/) for <`Environment`>.<your-domain.name>.